Toast Notification Manager

 }

-The e.Exception event parameter allows you to get information about why the toast could not be displayed.
-You can also enable the ToastNotificationsManager.ThrowOnErrors property to throw exceptions when an app fails to send toast notifications.
+The e.Exception event parameter contains information about why a toast notification could not be displayed.
+You can also enable the ToastNotificationsManager.ThrowOnErrors option to throw exceptions when the application fails to send a toast notification.

-• The operating system sets the notification’s background color automatically; you cannot modify it.
+- The operating system automatically sets the notification’s background color (it cannot be modified).

-• The number of notifications that are displayed simultaneously depends on the end user’s system settings.
+- The number of notifications displayed simultaneously depends on the user’s system settings.